Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

 \section{Introduction}

 Probabilistic inference over large data sets is becoming a central data management problem.
-Recent large knowledge bases, such as Nell~\cite{DBLP:conf/aaai/CarlsonBKSHM10}, DeepDive~\cite{deepdive}, Yago~\cite{DBLP:journals/ai/HoffartSBW13}, or Google's Knowledge Vault~\cite{knoweldge-vault-kdd-2014}, have millions to billions of uncertain tuples.
-Data sets with missing values are often ``completed'' using inference in graphical models~\cite{DBLP:conf/sigmod/ChenW14,DBLP:journals/jiis/RaghunathanDK14,DBLP:conf/icde/StoyanovichDMT11} or sophisticated low rank matrix factorization techniques~\cite{bouchard-uai2014,DBLP:conf/kdd/SinghG08}, which ultimately results in a large, probabilistic database.
-Data sets that use crowdsourcing are also uncertain~\cite{DBLP:conf/dasfaa/AmarilliAM14}.
-And probabilistic databases have also been applied to bootstrapping over samples of data~\cite{DBLP:conf/sigmod/ZengGMZ14}.
+Recent large knowledge bases, such as Yago~\cite{DBLP:journals/ai/HoffartSBW13}, Nell~\cite{DBLP:conf/aaai/CarlsonBKSHM10}, DeepDive~\cite{deepdive}, or Google's Knowledge Vault~\cite{knoweldge-vault-kdd-2014}, have millions to billions of uncertain tuples.
+Data sets with missing values are often ``completed'' using inference in graphical models~\cite{DBLP:conf/sigmod/ChenW14,DBLP:journals/jiis/RaghunathanDK14,DBLP:conf/icde/StoyanovichDMT11} or sophisticated low rank matrix factorization techniques~\cite{bouchard-uai2014,DBLP:conf/kdd/SinghG08} that ultimately result in a large probabilistic database.
+Data sets that result from crowdsourcing~\cite{DBLP:conf/dasfaa/AmarilliAM14} or that are inferred from unstructured information~\cite{DBLP:journals/tois/Cohen00} are also uncertain, and probabilistic databases have been applied to bootstrapping over samples of data~\cite{DBLP:conf/sigmod/ZengGMZ14}.

 However, probabilistic inference is known to be \#P-hard in the size of the database, even for some very simple queries~\cite{DBLP:journals/vldb/DalviS07}.
-Today's state of the art inference engines use either sampling-based methods or are based on some variant of the DPLL algorithm for weighted model counting.
+Today's state of the art inference engines use either sampling-based methods or are based on some variant of the DPLL algorithm for Weighted Model Counting~\cite{DBLP:journals/jacm/DavisP60}.
 For example, Tuffy~\cite{DBLP:journals/pvldb/NiuRDS11}, a popular implementation of Markov Logic Networks (MLN) over relational databases, uses Markov Chain Monte Carlo methods (MCMC).
 Gibbs sampling can be significantly improved by adapting some classical relational optimization techniques~\cite{DBLP:conf/sigmod/ZhangR13}.
-For another example, MayBMS~\cite{DBLP:conf/icde/AntovaKO07a} and its successor Sprout~\cite{DBLP:conf/icde/OlteanuHK09} use query plans to guide a DPLL-based algorithm for weighted model counting~\cite{DBLP:series/faia/GomesSS09}.
+For another example, MayBMS~\cite{DBLP:conf/icde/AntovaKO07a} and its successor Sprout~\cite{OlteanuHK2010:ICDE} use query plans to guide a DPLL-based algorithm for Weigh\-ted Model Counting~\cite{DBLP:series/faia/GomesSS09}.
 While both approaches deploy some advanced relational optimization techniques, at their core they are based on general purpose probabilistic inference techniques, which either run in exponential time (DPLL-based algorithms have been proven recently to take exponential time even for queries computable in polynomial time~\cite{DBLP:conf/icdt/BeameLRS14}), or require many iterations until convergence.